-238 PHOTOGRAPHY 2 239 PHOTOGRAPHY 2 Prerequisite: Photography 1 Length: Semester course Grade Level: 10, 11, 12
+238 PHOTOGRAPHY 2 Prerequisite: Photography 1 239 PHOTOGRAPHY 2 Length: Semester

-Credit: 10, 11, 12
+Grade Level: 10, 11, 12 Credit: 1/2 credit

 This course builds upon the basic techniques and processes learned in Photography 1.
-Students will have the opportunity to advance their knowledge of black and white photography, darkroom techniques and the creation of special effects.
+Students will have the opportunity to advance their knowledge of black and white photography, darkroom techniques, and the creation of special effects.
 Students will also be exposed to basic digital and color photography as well.
 The emphasis in this class is more about personal artistic expression rather than basic technical knowledge.